When You Need Custom Software for Your Business

 4. How does your current software support your unique business needs?

 The final deciding factor in choosing whether to go custom is how well off-the-shelf software is able to meet your business needs.
-If you’re off-the-shelf software is getting the job done, there’s no need to pour thousands of dollars into custom software development.
+If your off-the-shelf software is getting the job done, there’s no need to pour thousands of dollars into custom software development.

 However, if your business has already spent time and money trying, and tweaking, a variety of off-the-shelf programs, it may be time to make the change.
-Another tell-tale sign that it’s time for change if your constantly manipulating your practices to fit your software.
+Another tell-tale sign that it’s time for change if you're constantly manipulating your practices to fit your software.

 If those situations sound familiar, or you simply have very unique business needs, it may be a good idea to finally acquire software built to meet the needs of your business and your business alone.
 Instead of accommodating your software, it will finally accommodate you.